 Parking discounts, options and resources

 Because Downtown Pittsburgh is a thriving business and cultural destination — with lots of things to do and many advantages for Point Park students — parking options can be tight.
 For students who drive to campus, Point Park has an arrangement with Station Square parking for a discounted monthly parking lease for Point Park students.
 You can park at Station Square, then take a free shuttle (operated by Station Square) from the parking lot to campus.

 To acquire a discounted Station Square monthly parking pass (lease), you must

-- fill out a parking contract
+- Show your student ID and fill out a parking contract

 Shuttles leave from the west lot of Station Square (near the hotel) and stop at each intersection of the Boulevard of the Allies from Stanwix Street to Smithfield Street.
 They run Monday–Friday, 7–10 a.m. and 3–7 p.m.